tux4kids/tuxmath/doc/README.txt

   Setting this up is fairly simple.
 There are two ways to do it: manually and using a separate program "tuxmathadmin".
-The first step is the same either way:
+The first two steps are the same either way:

      1. Decide where you want this information stored.
 You might want to put it on a central server.
-In the appropriate place (let's say it's "/servervolume/"), create a directory which we'll call "tuxmath_users" for current purposes.
+In the appropriate place (let's say it's "/servervolume/"), create a directory which for current purposes we'll call "tuxmath_users".

+     2. Set it up so that tuxmath automatically finds the user directory tree.
+Find the global configuration file (e.g., under Linux it would usually be /usr/local/share/tuxmath/missions/options; on Mac OSX it is a file called "options" in the .dmg bundle).
+Set the "homedir" property (at the very end of the file) to point to your home directory tree.

+	Be aware that you can employ the command line option "--homedir /severvolume/tuxmath_users" (along with any other
+        options) upon launching tuxmath.
+Note that an individual classroom could make use of this school-wide service by specifying (in the option-file syntax) homedir = /servervolume/tuxmath_users/2nd\ grade/Mrs.\ Johnson so that
+        students in a particular classroom only have to choose among their own class.

   If you are using tuxmathadmin, here are the remaining steps:

-     2. Using a spreadsheet program, create a spreadsheet that reflects the way you want to organize the login system.
+     3. Using a spreadsheet program, create a spreadsheet that reflects the way you want to organize the login system.
 The following example should illustrate the syntax (try viewing this with a fixed-width font if the spacing is unclear):